-The reason I built the Just Being course at Jumo was for this exact reason.
+The reasons I built the Just Being course at Jumo was for this exact reason.
 Tap into the Emotion of Teams for more effective business results can only be done with an effective emotional intelligence training course.
-I saw this article posted here and thought I would share
+I saw this article posted here and thought I would share.

 Employee Engagement is the number one HR Leadership priority for 2017 (_Deloitte’s_ 2016 _Human Capital_ Trends report) and with Brexit on the horizon and the policies promised by President Trump, we are entering a period of uncertainty for many business leaders.

 Neuroscience has proven that uncertainty and increased stress can shut down the logical part of our minds as we focus on survival.
 This brings immense challenges to the world of work and leadership.

 Research from Gallup shows that employees in the 20- 36 year age group are the least engaged generation in the workplace to date, with many changing jobs and workers actively looking for new roles.
 This signals a bumpy ride for management teams in retaining good people.

 The study highlights how millennials are pushing organsiations to reinvent how they lead and manage, highlighting what 21st century workers seek from employment today.
 The underlying principles for driving engagement among these millennials lie in the climate that a leader has created in the organisation.
 Indeed this may be true for all workers.
 As the title of the famous Harvard Business Review article stated, “Why should anyone be led by you!”